cardano-foundation/CIPs/CIP-1694/README.md

 The constitutional committee can be replaced via a specific governance action ("New constitutional committee", described below) that requires the approval of both the **SPOs** and the **DReps**.
-The threshold for ratification might be different depending on if the governance is in a state of confidence or a state of no confidence.
+The threshold for ratification might be different depending on whether the governance system is in a state of confidence or a state of no confidence.

 The new constitutional committee could, in principle, be identical to or partially overlap the outgoing committee as long as the action is properly ratified.